eboasson/rmw_cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 ### Version Stability [1.ii]

-The latest release of `CycloneDDS` is considered stable, but there is no documentation about whether all future releases should be considered stable.
+`CycloneDDS` is at a stable version.
+The current version can be found in its [package.xml](https://github.com/eclipse-cyclonedds/cyclonedds/blob/master/package.xml), and its change history can be found in its [CHANGELOG](https://github.com/eclipse-cyclonedds/cyclonedds/blob/master/CHANGELOG.rst).

 ### Public API Declaration [1.iii]

-The public API for `CycloneDDS` is made up of symbols defined in the header files it installs.
-In the source repository, these header files reside with each of the modules that make up `CycloneDDS`.
+All symbols in the installed headers are considered part of the public API.
+In the source repository, these header files reside with each of the modules that make up CycloneDDS.

 ### API Stability Policy [1.iv]

-There is no published policy for API stability in `CycloneDDS`, however there is some information in the [Releases section](https://www.eclipse.org/projects/handbook/#release) of the Eclipse project handbook which states that releases which include breaking API changes are considered "Major".
+`CycloneDDS` will not break public API within a released ROS distribution, i.e. no major releases once the ROS distribution is released.
+It conforms to the [Releases section](https://www.eclipse.org/projects/handbook/#release) of the Eclipse project handbook which states that releases which include breaking API changes are considered "Major".

 ### ABI Stability Policy [1.v]